Swordy777/Finance-Test-Suite-cs50fp/README.md

 ### --headless
 > Runs browser in headless mode, by default it's off.
 This means that instead of displaying the browser window, tests will execute in the background, for example: `pytest test_sell_page.py --headless`

+> [!IMPORTANT]
+> When using this project in a virtual codespace, ALWAYS use this tag, unless you've set up the X11 solution from above.
 ### --browser
 > Allows to choose the browser to run tests.
 By default it's Chrome, so executing `pytest -s -v --tb=line test_quote_page.py --browser=firefox` will run Quote Page tests in Firefox